KiranACD/project-notes/README.md

 #### Repositories

-Repositories are written as interfaces that extend JPA
+Repositories are written as interfaces that extend JPA.

 #### Models